qmkakaxi/DIG_FL/clusterBeta/README.md

      Replace the label of part of the client's data with an error label

 ## Run Example
 Deploy DIGFL on three machines.
+One server and two participants.

 Firstly, clone this project to three machines through Git or other methods.
  ```shell